tim-schilling/debug-tutorial/README.md

 The purpose of this tutorial is to expose you to some of the tools available to you as a Djangonaut to aid you in your debugging adventures.

+If you didn't attend the talk or would like to view the slides, [you can find them here](https://docs.google.com/presentation/d/1dmeFD5kGsukQaMinU0BJQyyCeu5ZGR4drc0pJilT10Y/edit?usp=share_link).

 ## Preamble to the setup

 This tutorial is written to give you the experience of working on a real